Introduction

 The Problem

-Evolving business needs often lead to frequent changes in software requirements, making it hard to maintain system stability.
+Evolving business needs often lead to frequent changes in software requirements,

 Solution